RISKING ONE’S OWN LIFE TO SAVE PEOPLE IN NEED

 Reducing the threat to the lives of doctors being sent to areas affected by armed conflict

 The client needed a training application that would considerably improve the quality of doctors’ training aimed at preparing them to leave for dangerous areas – in this case, refugee camps in South Sudan.
 Until recently, such training consisted of dramatization + theoretical information about a given region, in fact not reflecting real-life conditions there.

 Although the organization has grown significantly, training could not be scaled up accordingly.
 Courses are still provided in one country only, and employees often cannot afford to attend them for 1-2 weeks.
 Through lack of training caused by insufficient funding, doctors going to Africa make such mistakes as jogging – unaware that in Africa people run only when someone is chasing them – and causing general panic in the refugee camps.

-Training and education application – a complex tool to support the learning process concerning doctors leaving for missions.
-Its biggest advantages are safety, and immersive, engaging, realistic experience.
-Not only does the VR for NGO app present real-life conditions, but it also simulates citizens’ and soldiers’ behavior, as well as conversations with them.
+We developed a training and educational application – a complex tool to support the learning process undertaken by doctors leaving for missions.
+Its biggest advantages are safety as well as an immersive, engaging and realistic experience.
+Not only does the application present real-life conditions, but it also simulates citizens’ and soldiers’ behavior, as well as conversations with them.